-This page contains guidance for determining the name of a training course, for the purposes of advertising and promoting the course, and consequently for accreditation.
+This page contains guidance for the naming of a training course, for the purposes of advertising and promoting the course, and consequently for accreditation.
 If you have further queries on course naming and/or trademark usage please contact The Open Group Legal Team [legal (at) opengroup (dot) org].

 For example, The Open Group commercial license will have the following statement: